 Configure or Turn Off Google Calendar Notifications on Mobile

 Don't want Google Calendar notifications popping up on your phone?
 Open the Google Calendar app and head to Settings.
 Start by clicking the menu button, which looks like three lines, at top left.
 An overlay menu will pop out; tap Settings.
 Tap General, then you'll find the Notifications section.
 Here's what this all looks like on Android:

 From here you can turn off notifications altogether, or change how they look and sound.

 Get Google Calendar Notifications in Other Apps

 Like the idea of calendar notifications, but don't want them in your email inbox?
-With Zapier, you can connect Google Calendar to 1,000+ apps, allowing you to do things like getting Google Calendar notifications over SMS.
+With Zapier, you can connect Google Calendar to thousands of other apps, allowing you to do things like getting Google Calendar notifications over SMS.

 Or you could post notifications to Slack, allowing you entire team to see them.